 Dry Creek transitions from an alpine environment at its headwaters to more of an urban environment as it flows through Alpine City.
 Through the city, Dry Creek is channelized with a width of approximately 15-25 feet and the channel has been encroached on by developments.
 The creek is crossed over by several bridges through the city.
 The reach of the Dry Creek channel proposed for a potential managed aquifer recharge pilot study begins directly below the Dry Creek Diversion Dam in Alpine City (see Figure 1-8).
 This reach is approximately five miles in length extending to Timpanogos Highway (SR-92).
-Below the Dry Creek Diversion, Dry Creek often dries up during the summer and irrigation season.
+Below the Dry Creek Diversion, Dry Creek often dries up during the summer and irrigation season due to hydrologic factors within its drainage basin and diversions to meet downstream irrigation demand.
+For these reasons, this reach lacks aquatic diversity.

 The Provo River is a major source of drinking water for residents along the Wasatch Front in Wasatch, Utah, and Salt Lake counties - about 50 percent of Utah's population.
 The river is also heavily used for agricultural and recreational purposes.
-The section of the Provo River between Deer Creek Reservoir and Olmsted Diversion is known nationally as a blue-ribbon trout fishery.
+The section of the Provo River between

+Deer Creek Reservoir and Olmsted Diversion is known nationally as a blue-ribbon trout fishery.
 Also, the section of the Provo River between Jordanelle and Deer Creek reservoirs is heavily used for fishing and habitat restoration projects have been constructed through CUPCA.
 The Provo River is approximately 71 miles in length and originates in the Uintah Mountains and terminates at Utah Lake.
 Block Notice 7A-2 water could be carried in the SFPRCP and delivered to the lower Provo River at the Olmsted Power Plant tail race (see Figure 1-3).
 As discussed above, this potential water source would be part of the flow regime that has been evaluated and adopted.
 The Block Notice 7A-2 water would not be used during high runoff periods and would not exceed the capacity of the Provo River channel.